 What resources are available for non-clinical staff?

-Provided by Devon Training Hub, a slide deck presentation is available for non-clinical staff to view.
+Training is available for non-clinical staff.
 This provides non-clinical GP staff with greater awareness of the RESTORE 2 tool, the care provider training taking place in their patch and how to understand and action RESTORE 2 tool information they may start to receive from care providers using the RESTORE 2 tool.
+Please view the Training Hub Courses page for more details on open sessions.
+We can also provide bespoke sessions where there is a group of staff who require this training within a practice.
+Please email us for further details – [email protected]